-This Privacy Notice forms part of our website and as such shall be governed by and construed in accordance with the laws of Minnesota.
-You agree to submit any dispute arising out of your use of this website to the exclusive jurisdiction of the courts of Minnesota.
+This Privacy Notice forms part of our website and as such shall be governed by and construed in accordance with the laws of Belgium for Personal Data originating in the EEA, and Minnesota for Personal Data and information originating from the United States.
+You agree to submit any dispute arising out of your use of this website to the exclusive jurisdiction of the courts of Belgium or Minnesota as applicable.

 We welcome comments about this notice.
 If you have any questions about this notice, or any part of our service you may contact us by emailing Tennant at email@example.com or by writing to us at the address found below:

 Minneapolis, MN 55440